-The American Institute of certified public accountants has provided perhaps the most comprehensive definition of accounting.
+The American Institute of Certified Public Accountants (AICPA) published perhaps the most comprehensive definition of accounting:

-To explain and understand this definition clearly, let us consider it in parts:
+To explain and understand the above definition clearly, let’s consider it in parts.

 The first thing to note about accounting is that it is an art, not a science.
 It is a practical subject concerned more with doing things than theorizing about them.

 Accounting is the art of recording, classifying, and summarizing transactions and events.
 In the first place, we maintain the records of transactions by writing various accounting books like journals and ledgers, etc.

 These records are then classified into suitable headings and groups.
 This classification is important because all information must be seen in a proper perspective to be meaningful.

 After the basic records have been suitably classified into groups, the information provided by the groups is summarized into accounting statements (e.g., statements showing the calculation of profit and loss or the business’s financial position).